Note making

 Technology to help you make notes

 Many people still like to take notes by hand, but there are now many applications that you can use to help take and organise your notes.
-Make sure you read the reviews so you can decide what will work best for you before you purchase any apps or software.
+Many note making apps and software are free to use, but some require a subscription to access more advanced features, so make sure you read the reviews and decide what will work best for you before you purchase anything.

 Some apps to consider are: